unfoldingWord-dev/translationStudio-Info/docs/tTranslate.rst

 4)	Place the verse markers (skip this step if you are translating Open Bible Stories, which are not divided into verses).

-  a)	There is a verse marker for each verse in the chunk.
+  * There is a verse marker for each verse in the chunk.

-  b)	Tap and hold each verse marker and drag it to the beginning of each verse, dropping it above and slightly to the left of the location where it should go.
+  * Tap and hold each verse marker and drag it to the beginning of each verse, dropping it above and slightly to the left of the location where it should go.

-  c)	Continue until all verses are marked with a verse number.
+  * Continue until all verses are marked with a verse number.

 5)	When you are finished working, use the toggle at the bottom of the chunk to mark the translation of that chunk done.

-  a) Slide the toggle to the right, or just tap it, to indicate that the chunk is finished.
+  * Slide the toggle to the right, or just tap it, to indicate that the chunk is finished.

-  b) A message appears for you to confirm that the chunk is done.
+  * A message appears for you to confirm that the chunk is done.
 Tap Confirm to indicate that the work is done, or tap Cancel to continue editing.

 At any time you can slide the toggle   back to the left, or just tap it, to edit the chunk again.
 Use the above steps to edit.